AIR-DISCOVER/ICRA_ASP/README.md

 # ICRA_ASP (Planning Assembly Sequence with Graph Transformer)

 Submited to International Conference on Robotics and Automation 2023.
 Paper created by Lin Ma, Jiangtao Gong, Hao Xu, Hao Chen, Hao Zhao, Wenbing Huang, Guyue Zhou from Institute for [AI Industry Research(AIR), Tsinghua University](https://air.tsinghua.edu.cn/).
+Our paper is avaliable on (https://arxiv.org/abs/2210.05236)

 ## Introduction
 Assembly sequence planning (ASP) is the essential process for modern manufacturing, proven to be NP-complete thus its effective and efficient solution has been a challenge for researchers in the field.